Code-Institute-Submissions/nfepb-project-portfolio-1-next-level/README.md

   - Modified the format of the images
 - Resources were blocking the first paint of the home page.

+### To be solved

+- CSS does not get applied on the first section of the Index page
+- Image rendering
+- Content alignment in footer
+- Padding and margin on specificities of about page

 ## Technology used